matthew-brett/pydagogue/curious_git.rst

     git tag submitted-to-science

-We now have a tag that points to the current commit.
+We now have a tag with name ``submitted-to-science`` that points to this commit.
+As we will see, unlike a branch, the tag does not change when you do another commit.

 The current commit is: